High Bay and Low Bay Fixtures: Choosing the Right Lighting for Your Space!

 CONS:

-LED retrofits are also better for you to use than metal halide bulbs because they will make sure you don't use any extra energy and maintain the same color consistency throughout their lifetime.
+LED retrofits are also better than metal halide bulbs because they don't use any extra energy.
+They also maintain the same color consistency throughout their lifetime.

-When deciding what to do, you first need to decide if you want to install a completely new fixture (retrofit kit) or if you want to rewire a new fixture (ballast bypass, line voltage, and direct wire).
+When deciding how to upgrade, you first need to choose the method.
+One option is getting a completely new fixture (retrofit kit).
+Or you can rewire a new fixture (ballast bypass, line voltage, and direct wire).
+After you make that decision, you'll need to find your LED bulb equivalent.

-Finally, choose form a variety of high bay and low bay fixtures that work best for you!
+Finally, choose the form of high bay or low bay fixtures that work best for you.

 Retrofit Bulb